 Creative Rural Communities has a Tidy Towns Voucher scheme which the Community Council cannot apply for but which may be open to the church or the WI to apply for funds for new planters.

 Councillor Kennard raised the question of signs directing travellers to the Sycamore Tree Inn.
 The landlord has been told to remove the signs he had placed on the A48 and has been refused permission for official brown signs directing people to the pub.
-He circulated a copy of the letter have had received in response to his enquiries from the Vale Highways department..
+He circulated a copy of the letter have had received in response to his enquiries from the Vale Highways department.
 His view was that the existing directional signs to Colwinston do not indicate that it is a tourist destination and that the Council’s interpretation of the ir new policy does not make sense.
 He has drafted a reply to Wendy Smith at the Vale, explaining this and asking them to reconsider their decision.
 Councillor Austin reminded everyone of the adverse effect on village life during the period when the pub was closed and that the Council should do everything possible to help the landlords to maintain and develop their business, which is a lifeline for the village.
 The Clerk will send off the letter and will also contact the Cabinet Member for Tourism, Rob Curtis, to see if he can help.

 DATE OF NEXT MEETING